telefonicaid/fiware-orion/doc/manuals/devel/README.md

 The **parse** library contains types and functions that are common to all types of payload parsing.
 This library is really a reminiscent from the days when the broker supported XML (nowadays removed) apart from JSON and its contents could be moved to some other library and this library thus be eliminated.

-However, as parsing of text is a very simple task, test parsing never got its own directory/library and resides here in the common part.
+However, as parsing of text is a very simple task, text parsing never got its own directory/library and resides here in the common part.

 <a name='flow-pp-02'></a>
 ![Parsing a text payload](images/Flow-PP-02.png)